 This biography of Pedro Menéndez de Avilés, described as “magisterial” by Florida Historical Quarterly, explicates the role of private conquerors in Spanish expansion.
 Using primary materials in Spanish and Florida archives, many studied for the first time, Eugene Lyon refutes the claim that the Spanish contract to settle Florida was signed with Menéndez in response to news of the French foothold at Fort Caroline.
 Not merely an expedition of military dominance or even of religious zeal, the Florida enterprise was primarily a joint commercial venture between Menéndez and the Crown, with the adelantado assuming most of the risks.
 Menéndez negotiated contracts for opening trade and agricultural centers, and he exploited family ties, particularly with his Asturian kinship group, who supported the adventure with men, ships, and money.

 Eugene Lyon retired in 1998 from Flagler College, St. Augustine, Florida, where he had been executive director of the Center for Historic Research.
 He has written many scholarly and popular works, including the book The Search for the “Atocha” and articles for National Geographic.
-His companion work to The Enterprise of Florida will take the story of Pedro Menéndez’s settlement past his death to the end of Spanish Florida’s private government and the abandonment of Santa Elena in 1587, and will contain an epilogue describing the finish of Menéndez’s lawsuit against the Crown in 1633.

 No Sample Chapter Available

 There are currently no reviews available